ashish10alex/vscode-dataform-tools/README.md

 # dataform-lsp-vscode

+Provides support for

+* Inline diagnostics errors
-Provide inline diagnostics errors for Dataform pipelines along with live compiled query on the vertical split which is in sync with the current cursor position.
+* Live compiled query on the vertical split which is in sync with the current cursor position of your sqlx file

-This is the README for your extension "dataform-lsp-vscode".
-After writing up a brief description, we recommend including the following sections.
+* Auto completion support for declarations in `${ref("..")}`

 ## Features

-Add animations here
+Add animations here..

 ## Requirements